eformsignen/eformsignen.github.io/help/chapter4.rst

 -  **Document ID:** A unique ID assigned to all documents in the system and is shown in 32 digit alphanumeric format.
 E.g. 0077af27a98846c8872f5333920679b7

--  **Document number:** Document number set in **Template settings > General**.
-For information about setting a document number, refer to `Generating and viewing a document number <chapter6.html#docnumber_wd>`__.
+-  **Document number:** The document number set in **Template settings > General**.

    .. note::

-      The document ID is a unique document ID assigned in the system, so it does not require separate settings.
+      The document ID is a unique ID assigned in the system, so it does not require separate settings.

 **Field Properties**